 - 2.25 lbs onions

 - 1.25 lbs sweet peppers (red and green) with seeds

 - 2/3 cup coarse sea salt (for draining)

 - 1/2 cup honey

 - 1/2 cup brown sugar

-It does not have the Ritter name on the label, but green tomato relish is still available as an Amish style condiment so next time, I will be sure to pick up a few jars at the General Store and try the recipe with the real thing – just to taste the difference green tomato relish makes to the overall flavor of Beef Barbecue.
+As an Amish style condiment, so the next time, I will be sure to pick up a few jars at the General Store and try preparing the recipe with the real thing – just to taste the difference green tomato relish makes in the overall flavor of Beef Barbecue.

-Turns out there are quite a few variations on the tomato based relish.
-There is a southern style, one made in Tennessee and no doubt, many homemade varieties including the wonderful recipe posted above.
+There are quite a few variations of tomato based relish.
+There is one in North Carolina, one made in Tennessee and no doubt, many homemade variations including the wonderful recipe posted above.

-Unfortunately, we will never know the exact recipe or even all the ingredients that made Ritter’s THE brand…other than this particular brand had its origins in Pennsylvania.
-In the same location the family called home.
-What a surprise.
+Unfortunately, we will never know the exact recipe or even all the ingredients that made Ritter® THE brand of relish other than the fact that this relish has its origins in the Southeastern corner of Pennsylvania.
+In the same corner of the state, the family called home.

 What a surprise!
 We’ll have to stock up on green tomato relish the next time we travel north to the Commonwealth of Pennsylvania.